The above is a daunting and difficult question. However, the simple answer is yes …possibly!

 With regards to an NHS negligence claim, the success fee would be defined as a percentage of the final compensation awarded.
 This percentage would have been previously agreed upon within the terms of the CFA, meaning that from the first step of your decision to make a compensation claim against the NHS, you know exactly where you stand in financial terms.

-There are also other financial considerations to be made that your NHS Negligence Solicitor should advise you of, such as whether you will need ATE (After the Event) Insurance.
+There are also other financial considerations regarding suing the NHS that your NHS Negligence Solicitor should advise you of, such as whether you will need ATE (After the Event) Insurance.
 In some cases, a claimant would actually be liable to pay the defendants costs in the event of an unsuccessful claim.
 ATE Insurance covers your costs in these circumstances, ensuring that you are not left in a difficult financial predicament.

 BLD — Specialist Professional and Medical Negligence Solicitors